Frequently asked questions

 Becton Dickinson's most recent financial reports.

-As of , BDX is flagged as Shariah-compliant in
+As of , BDX is flagged as not Shariah-compliant in

 terms of Shariah compliance based on the company's latest financial reports.
 This